rinmalavi/rinmalavi.github.io/_posts/2015-12-13-foundationApps.md

 ###Pagination

 There is no Foundation solution here.
 [Pagination](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/pagination) needs a bootstrap class `pagination`.
-So either define it or cp template to replace it with `button-group segmented` with addition of
+So either define it or cp template to replace it with `button-group segmented` with the addition of

 ```css
 .button-group > li.active > a {